 In this blog, we focus in particular on the use of fall arrest systems and how to ensure safe and compliant use.

 According to the Health and Safety Executive’s hierarchy of risk management, fall arrest systems should be used when the risk of a fall cannot be prevented, for example, through the use of high parapet walls or guardrails.

 Fall arrest systems work by preventing a worker, who has already fallen, from reaching impact at a lower level which could cause serious harm.
 This is done through the use of an energy absorbing system such as a lanyard and safety harness.
 In the event of a fall, the system essentially ‘arrests’ the descent allowing the user to either carry out a self-rescue or be in a position where they can be rescued.

 There are several pieces of legislation relating to the use and maintenance of fall arrest equipment.
 The Personal Protective Equipment at Work Regulations 1992 maintains that it is an employer’s responsibility to ensure fall arrest equipment is in good repair and is replaced when necessary.
-In line with BS EN 365:2004, fall arrest equipment should be examined ‘at least twelve-monthly’, although more frequently is recommended.
+In line with BS EN 365:2004, fall arrest equipment should be examined annually, although more frequently is recommended.

 It’s also worth noting the Work at Height Regulations 2005, which also maintains that equipment used in dangerous situations is inspected at regular intervals.